 In addition to the annual published result, we will publish inspection reports for those regulated under Part A of the Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012).
 The report will be displayed for those sites with an inspection carried out from 1 January 2014.
 Reports will be updated on the results page periodically.
 The result of the inspection will contribute towards the overall Compliance Assessment Scheme score for that year (e.g. 12/06/2014 will count towards the 2014 assessment score).
 Should you require further information on how we assesses compliance, please refer to Compliance Assessment Scheme.

 We have carried out minor reviews and modified the scheme since its inception in 2009 with any changes documented in the CAS manual of that year.
-We are currently undertaking a significant review of the Scheme; we held a public consultation from 14 August to 3 November 2017; accompanied by a series of stakeholder workshops to discuss proposals and gain feedback.
-A number of responses have been received and we are now in the process of reviewing the Scheme in light of all of the feedback.
-Our consultation analysis and response will be published on our website in December 2017.
-We intend to implement changes to the Scheme on 1 January 2018.
+We are currently undertaking a significant review of the Scheme; we held a public consultation from 14 August to 10 November 2017; accompanied by a series of stakeholder workshops to discuss proposals and gain feedback.
+The consultation closed on 10 November and the consultation responses have been reviewed.
+The feedback we have had from stakeholders highlighted a number of key areas which require further consideration.
+Against this backdrop, SEPA will undertake further work to refine our proposals.